luzianscherrer/defichain-compound/README.md

 ### Wallet Passphrase

 In order to sign transactions `defichain-compound` needs to know the passphrase of the wallet.
 The recommended and most secure way is to use the interactive prompt when starting the daemon.

+If fully unattended operation including startup is desired, the passphrase can also be passed via the `DEFICHAIN_WALLET_PASSPHRASE` environment variable.
+Upon forking its child process into daemon mode `defichain-compound` will then delete the variable from the environment.

 ## Disclaimer